iy4vet/minecraft-server-discord-bot-python/README.md

 Copy it and paste it in your browser.
 This will allow you to invite your bot to your server.

 ### Setting up the Minecraft server
 If you haven't already, set up your Minecraft server on your machine as normal.
+Now go to your `server.properties` file.
+Change the following values:
+\n`rcon.port=25575`
+\n`enable-rcon=true`
-If you wish to set your own password for Rcon, you are free to do so.
-However, the program will set a default password if you leave it blank.
+\nIf you'd like, you can set your own Rcon password.
+The program will automatically set a password if you leave it blank.
-Please note that this program uses port 25575 for Rcon and will thus modify your `server.properties` file.
-If you have any port forward rules for Rcon, please set the ports accordingly.

 ### Setting up the Bot variables
 Open the file named `bot.env`.